-- Information should be as precise and specific as possible.
-It should be quantified where possible and fully referenced. - Information should be concise.
-In particular long historical accounts of sites and events which have taken place there should be avoided, especially when they can be found in readily available published sources. - Expressions of opinion should be supported by reference to the authority on which they are made and the verifiable facts which support them. - Periodic reports should be completed on A4 paper (210mm x 297mm), with maps and plans a maximum of A3 paper (297mm x 420mm).
-States Parties are also encouraged to submit the full text of the periodic reports in electronic form.
+- Information should be as precise, specific and concise as possible.
+It should be quantified where possible and fully referenced.
+Opportunities for comment are provided in each chapter. - Expressions of opinion should be supported by reference to the authority on which they are made and the verifiable facts which support them.